nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Freelance Tutor**: A tutor that teaches privately, such as a student that teaches on the side

 --------------------------------------------------------------------------------------------------------------------